Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 1. Why is sampling the frequencies of a signal useful for finding its period?
 2. How does a quantum computer make a periodic signal, relevant to factoring a number $R$, and then sample from its frequencies?
-3. How does finding the period of a modular-multiplication operation tell us extra square roots modulo $R$?
+3. How can finding the period of a modular-multiplication operation reveal extra square roots?
-4. Why does knowing an extra square root reveal factors of $R$?
+4. Why does knowing an extra square root tell us factors of $R$?

 I realize that these questions used a bunch of terms and concepts I haven't explained yet.
 For example, what the heck are the "frequencies of a signal"?